nopnop2002/esp-idf-DFPlayerMini/README.md

 ESP32 has I2S output function.
 By using ESP-ADF and I2S amplifier, MP3 files can be played.
-However, ESP-ADF is esoteric and depends on a specific version of ESP-IDF.
+However, ESP-ADF is esoteric and also depends on a specific version of ESP-IDF.
 I made this for the purpose of playing MP3 files more easily.

 I ported from [here](https://github.com/DFRobot/DFRobotDFPlayerMini) and used [this](https://github.com/nopnop2002/esp-idf-serial) component.